rebeccaeilering/my-dev-blog/content/Latest Website Updates/index.md

 5. I made some general proofreading fixes.
 It’s probably not perfect but some copy edits were in need.

 6. I made a lot of updates to my art portfolio since the work there is severely outdated.
 It still is outdated but I’m not making it look like it’s current work.
 I put the work into categories and added some work that fits each category.
 The work is still at least four years old but there is more variety.

-Part of this too was creating a portfolio pages for each category.
+Part of this was creating a portfolio pages for each category.
 So there isn’t one portfolio as I find that could get really large as I keep on adding images.
 What I’m doing is displaying the Category links on the art page just like the project grid on the personal projects page.
 I guess what you could call it is a portfolio grid.
 They function the same and I think should look the same.

 7. I made quite a bit of “behind the curtain” changes too.
 First I eliminated most libraries and went full on vanilla JavaScript.
 I removed jQuery.
 I removed a library for CSS animations because I didn’t use many.
 I used one of the many animations and I could just create that myself so that is what I did.
 I also switched out my light-box to something a little more simple and it doesn’t require jQuery.
 My initial goal was to eliminate all plugins and libraries but I don’t think it’s necessary to “reinvent the wheel” when there are already tools out there that are far superior to what I can do or want to do.